 Realm of Bal-Kriav

-- Cari'phis, from the ice runes of Perge'khas - "Covenant Thieves"
+- Cari'phis, from the ice runes of Perge'khas - "War Rally"

-The rise of structure and order where there once was randomness and eternal change led to the Dawn War.
+The rise of structure and order where there once was randomness and eternal change led to the Creation War (1486 DE - 8777 DE).
 It was a long war, impossible to conceive by those with finite life spans.
-A Covenant victory, it meant that everything outside of Chaos, the systems of Nawirrûs were here to stay.
+A Covenant victory, it meant that everything outside of Chaos, the systems of Nawirrûs, were for now, allowed to exist.

-We start our voyage at Angvild isle, a place pulled into this world from Chaos in the Dawn War.
+We start our voyage at Angvild isle, a place pulled into this world from Chaos in the Creation War.
 Today, it is home to the Gimrune and other peoples of Engineen.
 The Engineens lay claim to inventing the first dirigibles.
-Travelling north from Angvild, we pass the former pirate haven Arrowoyn.
-A short travel north from this island we come upon the Bone Rigs.
-These bone platforms serve as ports of trade with the lich leaders of Sôvuk isle.
+Travelling north from Angvild, we pass the former pirate haven Wynvild then further we come upon the first Manes Chimney.
+These bone platforms serve as trade ports with Torvild's lich masters.
 Leaving the macabre rigs, we travel west to one of the marvels of the realm, the Sea Tunnel.
 By way of this otherworldly sea passage, ships can make a rapid journey to the far northwestern corner of Midrêth.

 Leaving the coasts of the Aerie of Dragons, we cut south across the Sea of Mourning for a brief view of the dreaded isles of Necrocrypt.
 Get to close to this horrifying place and you will encounter the death ships of the Black Tide of Thasmudyan.
 This empire is one of the most sinister of the realm.
 Scattered across Necrocrypt are many Durkoth ruins.
 It is in these places that some of the most wicked creatures and organizations learned their dark arts.
 Going south past this undead haven, we come upon the continent Karterus.

 South of Ma'Ohari is the region of Gulimbor.
 The region is the birthplace of some of the greatest empires in history, but also a land that was so blasted by the Gulimbor Catacylsm that it was depopulated of civilized peoples.
 Continue south and you enter the lands of the minotaurs, Azrik.
-In this region is a place called Elphion.
-This forest has the largest concentration of earthmotes in the realm.
+In this region is the Elphion Forest, the largest source for tower-in-the-sky earth motes across the world Bal-Kriav.
 Some of the wealthier cities of Bal-Kriav buy these from Ba'lith and then take them home using skyships.
 South of Azrik is Bug Country, technically known as Hive, a land swarming with insects, both small and gargantuan, most with little intellect, a few with the cunning and intelligence rivaling the illithids.

 We now travel east across Salzârrâk to the continent of Straiden, and port in a city of Pipe Home.
 Here we relax and enjoy time with the halflings before making a dangerous trek into the interior, crossing into Weretopia, Land of the Lycanthropes.
 Spend only a little time here unless you want to end up running with them.
 We turn north, hiking through the passes of highest mountain range of the world, the Elephant Backbone.
 Travelling west, you enter the Earthen lands of Karnegmoth.
 In this region, you will encounter lands warped from exposure to Chaos, ruins of one of the greatest empires of the First Epoch, Tinnanguth.
 This nation employed creatures from Granitoid to do their dirty work, eventually falling to them.
 The environment is just too strange for us to travel into Karnegmoth, so we head northeast instead, into Izagunbar.
 In this region we take to the coasts and view the most seaworthy ships of Bal-Kriav and have a drink with the elderaunts, or spend quality time in the fighting pits.
 If you want to be just a spectator, then go see a game at the Centrifuge Coliseum.